latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Rent assistance and homeless prevention is offered from Loudoun County DSS.
+• Rent assistance and homeless prevention is offered from Loudoun County DSS.
 The primary resource is paid for using state or federal grants.
 The Homeless Intervention Program (HIP) can help stop evictions or foreclosures as well as rehouse the homeless.
+The number one goal is people impacted by the individuals or family’s temporary loss of income.
+For example, the agency can provide people with security deposits, utility deposits and/or first month’s rent to get them into a home, including section 8 vouchers for apartments or houses.
+Read more on section 8 vouchers for buying a home.

 There is also emergency rental as well as security deposit help from non-profits in the county.
 There may be money issued from churches, Loudoun County charities, and non-profit organizations among others.
 Qualified families, including single moms or senior citizens, are often beneficiaries to financial help.
 Read Loudoun County rent and housing assistance programs.

-The charity also offers seasonal support as well as free items.
+• The charity also offers seasonal support as well as free items.
 That includes Christmas toys from Angel Tree as well as groceries from a pantry.
 Or get back to school supply help.
-The Salvation Army may also have vouchers of up to $15 for household items and clothing from the thrift store.
-10 Cardinal Park Dr., Leesburg, Virginia 20175, call (703)771-3371.
-Read more on resources available from Salvation Army in Loudoun County.

-FISH of Middleburg covers Western Loudoun County.
-May have temporary financial assistance for paying rent, utilities, medications and other expenses, such as health care bills.
+FISH of Middleburg (also known as For Immediate Sympathetic Help) covers Western Loudoun County.
+May have temporary financial assistance for paying rent, utilities, medications and other expenses, such as health care costs.
 They also run several volunteer programs too.
-P O Box 232, Middleburg, Virginia 20118, phone (540)687-8771
+A soup kitchen also gives free meals to the homeless and a pantry passes out groceries.

-Catholic Charities has a main center in Leesburg that supports the county.
+Catholic Charities has a main center in Leesburg VA that supports the county.
 They offer a low cost thrift store with discounted (or even free) furniture, clothes, appliances, or computers.
 Some emergency money to pay rent or food or utilities to stop homelessness or hunger is offered.
 Or get help for immigrants, the elderly, or refugees in the region.
 More on Loudoun County Catholic Charities assistance programs.

 Loudoun Interfaith Relief runs one of the main pantries in the area.
 The low income, homeless, and poor from Leesburg Virginia and nearby towns can avail themselves of the center.
 Clients can also tend to get information on emergency shelters and transitional housing that may be available.
 Learn more on Loudoun County assistance programs.